A BRIEF HISTORY OF POVERTY IN BRITAIN

 However despite the improvements in farming methods during the 18th century food for ordinary people remained plain and monotonous.
 For them meat was a luxury.
 They lived mainly on bread, butter, potatoes and tea.

 During the 18th century the Poor Law continued to operate.
 However a law of 1723 allowed parishes to build workhouses to house the destitute.
-Still conditions in 18th century workhouses were generally less harsh than in Victorian ones.
+Still conditions in 18th century workhouses were generally less harsh than in 19th century ones.

 Poverty in the 19th Century